RobMayer/jsx-in-ttpg/README.md

 ## adding JSX to a UIElement or ScreenUIElement

-use the provided `render` function to add JSX to the UIElement/ScreenUIElement.
+use the provided `renderUI` function to add JSX to the UIElement/ScreenUIElement.
 The top-level JSX tag must be a vanilla widget (or a string or array string, since jsxInTTPG will wrap a lone string in a `<text>` widget automagically).
 This could also be a custom component, so long as any nested components resolve to a structure with a top-level widget.

 ```tsx
 import { render, jsxInTTPG } from "jsx-in-ttpg";